SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 And we might get to our destination directly, but maybe it'll be in a roundabout, crazy way."

-- "In a world that often seems too crowded or busy to notice beautiful things or make meaningful connections, there is still room for each of us to grow in the ways we were meant to."

 - "Whenever you meditate, bear in mind the phrase "without distraction and without grasping," and put this into practice."